 If anything, locate some local environmental non-profits on Facebook or other social media outlets and support their pages.

 Let's be honest: I once thought "greenies" were weirdos who I could not relate to, or basically decided not to just to maintain my assumed hardass image.
 I didn't care about my impact whatsoever.
 I was sustainable perhaps only in that I did not litter, that's about it.
 So versus then, my words here are spoken from the other side.
 The better side.
-It's awesome living sustainably and I can't imaging living any other way at this point.
+It's awesome living sustainably and I can't imagine living any other way at this point.
 Just to take a minute to consider your impact and be proud to leave the world a better place: it is a very rewarding feeling.

 Remember: you're not going to know how to do everything perfectly "green" at first, so don't worry about asking others your silly questions (I've asked more than my fair share).
 Your dignity will remain intact, trust me.
 When you start to try something new, you are leaving your comfort zone, and that my friend is a good thing.